stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

   He had for some time been detailed to the Butler Street station in Brooklyn when the Red Hook matter came to his notice.
-Red Hook is a maze of hybrid squalor near the ancient waterfront opposite Governor&rsquo;s Island, with dirty highways climbing the hill from the wharves to that higher ground where the decayed lengths of Clinton and Court Streets lead off toward the Borough Hall.
-Its houses are mostly of brick, dating from the first quarter to the middle of the nineteenth century, and some of the obscurer alleys and byways have that alluring antique flavour which conventional reading leads us to call &ldquo;Dickensian&rdquo;.
+Red Hook is a maze of hybrid squalor near the ancient waterfront opposite Governor's Island, with dirty highways climbing the hill from the wharves to that higher ground where the decayed lengths of Clinton and Court Streets lead off toward the Borough Hall.
+Its houses are mostly of brick, dating from the first quarter to the middle of the nineteenth century, and some of the obscurer alleys and byways have that alluring antique flavour which conventional reading leads us to call  "Dickensian ".
 The population is a hopeless tangle and enigma; Syrian, Spanish, Italian, and negro elements impinging upon one another, and fragments of Scandinavian and American belts lying not far distant.
 It is a babel of sound and filth, and sends out strange cries to answer the lapping of oily waves at